pointcarre-app/maths.pm/pms/dataviz2/01_installing_python.md

 {: .alert .alert-warning .alert-soft}

-## Virtual environment setup (MacOS & Linux)
+## Virtual env setup (UNIX based OS)

 We'll rely on the built-in `venv` module to create a virtual environment.
-The following instructions are valid for MacOS and Linux.
+The following instructions are valid for UNIX based OS (such as MacOS and Linux).
 If you use Windows, please refer to the [specific instructions](https://docs.python.org/3/library/venv.html) from the official Python documentation.

 ### Folder creation